Kahului Airport: Facilities and aircraft

+The Kahului Airport is in Maui County.
+It is not in any census-designated place.

 The Kahului Airport terminal building has ticketing, USDA agricultural inspection, and baggage claim areas on the ground level.

-Sixteen jetways are available for enplaning or deplaning passengers (there are six gate hold areas designated A–F).
-Gates with odd numbers have jetway systems, while gates with even numbers are designated as emergency exits and have stairs that lead to the ramp below.
+Sixteen jetways are available for enplaning or deplaning passengers.
+Gates with odd numbers have a jetway, while the rarely used gates with even numbers have stairs that lead to the ramp below.
 The main passenger terminal is divided into two areas, north and south.
-The south area houses Gates 1–16 with seven aircraft parking positions (sized for four inter-island and three overseas aircraft).
-The north area houses Gates 17–39 with nine aircraft parking positions (sized for three inter-island and six overseas aircraft).
+The south area houses Gates 1–16 with seven aircraft parking positions (sized for four narrow-body and three wide-body aircraft).
+The north area houses Gates 17–39 with nine aircraft parking positions (sized for three narrow-body and six wide-body aircraft).
 Inter-island gates are Gates 9, 11, 13, 15, 17, 19, and 21.
 Overseas gates are Gates 1, 5, 7, 23, 27, 29, 33, 35, and 39.

-Most of the gates were spaced to handle narrow-body aircraft like the DC-9 and Boeing 737 long used on inter-island flights.
+Most of the gates were spaced to handle narrow-body aircraft like the Boeing 717 and 737 used on inter-island flights.
 In 1982–83 Kahului started receiving nonstop flights from the United States mainland using much larger transoceanic aircraft.
 Today they include wide-body aircraft, like the Airbus A330, Boeing 767, and Boeing 777, and narrow-body craft like the Boeing 737-800.
 The smaller aircraft used on inter-island flights fit at all gates, while the larger overseas airliners cannot.
 Because of the size of the wide-body aircraft, Gates 3, 25, 31, and 37 are rarely used.
 The air traffic control tower stands 187 ft above mean sea level and was completed in 1988.

 The airport is going through expansion authorized by the Hawaii State Legislature.
 A goal has been set to prepare Kahului Airport to eventually become a permanent international airport with service routes from Canada and Japan.
 Current flights from Canada use United States border preclearance facilities in Vancouver, Calgary or Edmonton.
 Under the December 2016 Kahului Airport Master Plan Update, two more aircraft parking positions would be added to the thirteen existing for the main passenger terminal.
 The current thirteen positions are sized for three inter-island and ten overseas aircraft.

 There is one lounge operated by Hawaiian Airlines, the Premier Club, located across from Gate 17.